All Episodes

 Yeah, I think they should give the option.

-You want to go on in, you should be able To go in there, but Biden doesn't want a lot of people there.
+But Biden doesn't want a lot of people there.

-I mean, and and not many people know this, but he's delivering his speech at 9 p.m. because that's when you're on.
+I mean, and not many people know this, but he's delivering his speech at 9 p.m. because that's when you're on.

-So he wants to make a lot of people.
+So he wants to go.

 Thank you.